lucagez/medium.css/README.md

 link to codepen

 ## Why
-I found myself always struggling for for a basic set of rules to make a decent reading experience.
-I find this minimal boilerplate useful for bootstrapping a project with a typography created learning from the best: Medium.com.
+I found myself **always** struggling for for a basic set of rules to make a decent reading experience.
+I find this minimal boilerplate useful for bootstrapping a project with a typography created learning from the best: **Medium.com**.

 ## Usage
 This stylesheet is meant to be only a starting point.
 So it covers only the basics html elements.